Aurizon Holdings Updates on Market Buy-Back Program - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Aurizon Holdings Limited has announced an update regarding its ongoing on-market buy-back program.
-As of November 10, 2025, the company has repurchased a total of 18,658,259 ordinary fully paid securities, with an additional 502,963 securities bought back on the previous day.
-This buy-back initiative is part of Aurizon’s strategy to manage its capital structure and potentially enhance shareholder value.
+Aurizon Holdings Limited has announced an update regarding its ongoing on-market buy-back program, with a total of 19,161,222 securities bought back before the previous day and an additional 773,234 securities acquired on the previous day.
+This buy-back initiative reflects the company’s strategy to manage its capital structure effectively, potentially enhancing shareholder value and signaling confidence in its financial position.

 The most recent analyst rating on (AU:AZJ) stock is a Sell with a A$3.08 price target.
 To see the full list of analyst forecasts on Aurizon Holdings stock, see the AU:AZJ Stock Forecast page.